Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

 Ribbon Custom icons can be changed by editing the required XML file section in RibbonX, e.g. `image="MyCustomIconName"`

-The following image filetypes are can be used.
+The following image filetypes can be used.
 Image size should be between 16 x 16 to 128 x 128

  .bmp
  .gif
  .jpg
  .png

+The filetype suffix should not be included in the XML

 Check online for further information on supported icon types and sizes for your Office version.

 </p>